Charleston Beach Family Photo Session Guide and Tips

 Muted pastels: powder blue, soft peach, dusty lavender

-Tips for Outfits That Photograph Well:
+Tips for Outfits That Work at the Beach:

 My least favorite wardrobe combo?
 Denim and white button-downs.
 We can do better.